instana/instana-agent-docker/CONTRIBUTING.md

 ## Legal

-Each source file must include a license header.
-Easiest is probably to use the Maven command:
+Each source file must include a license header, see [license-header.txt](license-header.txt) for a template.
-`mvn validate com.mycila:license-maven-plugin:4.0.rc2:format`, which will automatically add the license to all necessary files.

 We have tried to make it as easy as possible to make contributions.
 This applies to how we handle the legal aspects of contribution.
 We use the